sakshamjindal/Stereo-Visual-SLAM-Odometry/README.md

 ## **About**

-This project implements 6-DOF camera pose estimation from a calibrate stereo camera (with local non-linear least square optimisation) for various scenarios in KITTI dataset
+This project implements 6-DOF camera pose estimation from a calibrated stereo camera (with local non-linear least square optimisation) for various scenarios in KITTI dataset

 ![Result on 00](assets/KITTI_VO_00_cut.gif)